How to Stop the Bleeding

 - When the bleeding has stopped, bind the wound with a tight bandage and apply an ice pack for 10 minutes.

 In some cases stitches might be necessary, but I’ll save that for another post.
-To learn more about treating serious wounds, I recommend visiting the Downloads page and reading Where There is No Doctor.
+To learn more about treating serious wounds, I recommend visiting the eBooks page and reading Where There is No Doctor.